 Shared Link Permissions

-- When sharing links, access level for the shared links should be set at the "Collaborators Only" level to restrict access to a controlled group of individuals you have invited to collaborate on the working folder.
+- When sharing links, the access level for the shared links should be set at the "Collaborators Only" level to restrict access to a controlled group of individuals you have invited to collaborate on the working folder.

 - Deactivate links that no longer require access by other users.